ser-gik/TinyXVC/README.md

 ## Troubleshooting

-You may need an appropriate udev rules to be able to open USB devices w/o root access.
-Follow instructions from `udev/` and reload rules
+You may need an appropriate udev rules to be able to open USB devices.
+This may be needed if running locally built `txvc` or using device with non-standard IDs.
+In this case follow instructions from `udev/`.

 ## Supported Boards/Existing profiles
 Boards - Profile